Bargaining Unit: Miscellaneous Non-Supervisory Unit

 Salary Code: 17

-Under general supervision of the Senior Automotive and Warehouse Coordinator, performs and may direct a crew performing repair, overhaul, and maintenance of automotive vehicles; construction-type, mobile, earth-moving, and load-lifting equipment; and various heavy-duty, portable, and stationary engines.
+Under general supervision of the Senior Automotive and Warehouse Coordinator, performs and may direct a crew to repair, overhaul, and maintain automotive vehicles; construction-type, mobile, earth-moving, and load-lifting equipment; and various heavy-duty, portable, and stationary engines.
 Equipment Mechanic is a skilled level classification.

 EXAMPLES OF WORK PERFORMED:

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

 - Schedules, coordinates, organizes, and provides instruction relative to the work of the automotive shop; and assists in setting job priorities and selecting repair means and methods.

 - Performs predictive and preventive maintenance work and overhauls various engines; transmissions; differentials; steering systems; brakes; automotive vehicles; construction-type, mobile, earth moving, and load-lifting equipment; and various heavy-duty portable, and stationary engines.

 - Repairs or replaces defective or worn parts and accessories, which may require the use of acetylene or arc welding equipment.

 - Services and repairs air conditioning systems with appropriate and applicable coolant.